 Once you have tested all the above and are yet to find the fault the next component to check would be the thermal fuse.
 This may or may not be present and is there to protect the control board.

 If it will need to be replaced in order to restore power to the control board.

 The final component you could test that could stop your machine from running is the drive motor.
 This is the part of the machine that moves the water around to wash your dishes.

 When you have checked the other electrical components and still aren’t getting anywhere this might be the culprit especially if you noticed a loud humming coming from the machine.

 You can usually locate the motor by taking off the panel at the bottom of the machine.
 Test it with the help of a multimeter then replace if faulty.

-If you don’t have a multimeter and are not confident in taking panels off your machine and checking the electrical components then you will need to call an engineer sooner rather than later.
+If you don’t have a multimeter and are not confident in taking panels off your machine and checking the electrical components then you will need to call for dishwasher repair in Atlanta from Ward Appliance Repair sooner rather than later.

 If you do have a multimeter and can perform the above checks then you could well be able to resolve the fault without assistance.
 Yet if you are unsure it’s always better to call in the professionals.

 And have a look at your insurance and your home cover as appliance repairs might be covered and so the costs could not be as high as you think.